 Capital One 360: $0 Transaction Fees

 The Capital One 360 checking account is easy to access for anyone.
 There is no minimum opening deposit or ongoing balance requirement and no service fee.
-And when you travel overseas, you aren’t charged any type of foreign transaction fee when you use your debit card.
+And when you travel overseas, you aren’t charged any foreign transaction fees when you use your debit card.

 The same holds true when you use your MasterCard debit card to withdraw money from an ATM anywhere in the world.
 You will, however, have to pay the ATM operator fees.